Olauryn/Accenture-Social_Buzz/README.md

 They are expecting an analysis of their **content categories** that highlights the **top 5 categories** with the largest aggregate popularity.

+## TOOLS USED FOR ANALYSIS

+Microsoft Excel, Power BI, SQL

+## DATA VISUALIZATION AND INSIGHTS